 All that is left now is ATP.
 It’s simpler, the players and processes we met in ATP synthesis in cellular respiration play the same role in plants.
 Recall that in chemiosmosis, the concentration gradient from the pumping of H+ powers ATP synthesis with the rotating ATP synthase phosphorylating ADP to produce ATP.

-We pretty much tackled everything there is about the light-dependent reactions but photosynthesis is also made up of another process.
+We pretty much tackled everything there is about light-dependent reactions, but photosynthesis is also made up of another process.

 Phase 2: Light-independent Reactions

 The light-independent reaction is also known as the Calvin cycle.
 It occurs in the stroma of the chloroplast.
 It is a series of reactions that assemble sugar molecules using carbon dioxide and the energy-rich products of the light reactions.
 The incorporation of carbon from carbon dioxide into organic compounds is called carbon fixation.
 After fixing carbon, the carbon compounds are reduced to sugars.

 The NADPH from the light reactions provides electrons that reduce carbon compounds in the Calvin cycle while the ATP from the light reactions provides the chemical energy that fuels several steps of the Calvin cycle.
 Although the Calvin cycle is referred to as the dark reactions or light-independent reactions, in most plants the cycle occurs during the day when the light reaction is able to supply the cycle with NADPH and ATP.

 We will now take a closer look at the different steps in the Calvin Cycle.

 The Process of Making Sugar: A Closer Look at the Calvin Cycle